22 SAMR Model for Integrating Technology

 The question I get asked the most is when to integrate technology and when to stick with traditional ways of teaching.
 Most instructors have already integrated technology into the classroom.
-For example, you use a computer, create PowerPoints, and even use content/engagement extenders like Poll Everywhere.
+For example, you use a computer, you create PowerPoints, and you may even use content/engagement extenders like Poll Everywhere.
 You may ask students to use word processing tools to complete assignments and video presentation tools for video presentations.
-Also, you might have eModules or use anatomy apps to deliver content.
+You might have eModules or use anatomy apps to deliver content, so you are already integrating technology but can you do more?
+Keep reading to find out!

-The first rule I am going to give you is that you ultimately know what is best for your teaching content.
-If a technology tool does not fit your classroom goals/competencies, then don’t use it.
-I research and populate an EdTech tool newsletter, and I find some pretty cool tools.
-I share them with everyone, but I know that most of them won’t work for my class goals, so I don’t use them.
+The first rule I will give you is that you ultimately know what is best for your teaching content.
+If a technology tool does not fit your classroom goals/competencies, don’t use it.
+I researched and populated an EdTech tool newsletter, and I found some pretty cool tools.
+I share them with everyone, but I know that most won’t work for my class goals, so I don’t use them.

 The second rule is to start small to guarantee success.
-I know that there are times when I leave a training or find new tools, and I want to use them all.
-Using them all at once would lead to overwhelming yourself and your students.
-It is more important to start small and be successful than adding all the technology at once.
+I know that there are times when I leave training or find new tools, and I want to use them all.
+Using them all at once would overwhelm yourself and your students; it is more important to start small and be successful than add all the technology at once.
 So pick an easy one to implement first and see how it goes, then add more.

-Of course, these are my rules based on best practices, but I think they are important to remember.
-I find that by the end of this class, you will have a good feel for what works for you, how much to integrate and when to stick to traditional learning.
+Of course, these are my rules based on best/researched practices, but I think they are important to remember.
+I find that by the end of this class, you will have a good feel for what works for you, how much to integrate, and when to stick to traditional learning.

 Let’s take a look at the SAMR model.